ivanmysin/CA1_rhythms_model/README.md

 Structure of HDF5 file with results
 -----------------------------------
-You can use any convenient program for viewing hdf5 files, for example, HDF COMPASS or hdfview.
+You can use any free convenient program for viewing hdf5 files, for example, HDF COMPASS or hdfview.

-Structure

-      -root

-        -- time dataset

-        -- extracellular group

-            --- electrode_1 group

-              ---- firing group
-                  ----- origin_data group
-                        ------- group for each neuron type
-                        ------------ datasets are firing times of each neuron
-                  ----- processing group

-              ---- lfp group

-        -- intracellular group
+Path for reading datasets from hdf5 file:

+simulation time: /time

+spike train: /extracellular/electrode_1/firing/origin_data/*neuron_type*/*neuron_number*

+*neuron_type* is type of neurons, for example, pyr, aac, pvbas

+*neuron_number* is number of neuron in simulation, for example, "neuron_1"

+lfp: /extracellular/electrode_1/lfp/origin_data/*channel_number*

+*channel_number* is number of channel, for example, "channel_1", 1 is stratum oriens, 10 is stratum lacunosum-moleculare

+somatic potential: /intracellular/origin_data/*neuron_number*

+*neuron_number* is the same as for spike train, type of neuron has been noted in attributes.